Sigma 50-100mm F1.8 A is a Fixed aperture Auto Focus (AF) Telephoto Zoom

 Buy Sigma 50-100mm F1.8 A from Amazon or B&H PHOTO

-Sigma 50-100mm F1.8 A is compatible with cameras that have Canon EF lens mount.
+Sigma 50-100mm F1.8 A is compatible with cameras that have a Canon EF lens mount.
 Some of the latest released cameras that are compatible with the Canon EF lenses are Canon T8i, Canon 90D and Canon SL3.

 Sigma 50-100mm F1.8 A is also available in Nikon F (DX) and Sigma SA mounts.